 Haas & Sons Is Your Neighborhood Electrical Contractor

 Haas & Sons delivers expert electrical services with the friendliness of your own neighbor!
-Based in Pasadena, MD, we provide both residential and commercial electrical services in Anne Arundel County, MD, Howard County, MD and the surrounding areas.
+Based in Pasadena, MD, we provide residential electrical services in Anne Arundel County, MD, Howard County, MD and the surrounding areas.
+We have local electricians near you in Severna Park, Columbia, Severn, Pasadena & more.
 Read more to see why we’re not just another electrical contractor...We’re Your Neighborhood Electrician!

 The Haas Story

 Company owner Chris Haas truly understands the electrical trade.
 After working as a professional electrician for nearly a decade, Chris decided to further his career by earning his Master Electrician License.